Latteralus/MCPHR/plan.md

 6. Onboarding/Offboarding
 7. Reporting and Analytics

-Each module will follow the established architecture and styling to maintain consistency throughout the application.
+Each module will follow the established architecture and styling to maintain consistency across both web and desktop platforms.